Candlelight dinner via Shutterstock

 Have a candle-lit dinner using menus from celebrity chefs

 Celebrate the hour with your partner, friends or family and have a candlelit dinner with your own tasty dishes based on WWF’s Livewell principles, which has been created for healthy people and a planet with a brilliant future.
-Download their dinner party guide or get inspired by the menus created by celebrity chefs who are supporting the Livewell principles.
+Get inspired by celebrity chefs who support the Livewell principles.

 Board Game Pieces and Dices via Shutterstock

-Invite friends around for a pub quiz and board games by candlelight
+Invite friends around for a quiz and board games by candlelight

 The night sky via Shutterstock